Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Instantaneous Freeze-out

-In~\cref{fig:sec6-masses-yield} (right) we show the evolution of the yield of $\chi$ as a function of $x = m_\chi / T$.
-First note that for the values of $y_{\chi\psi}$ we are considering, all 2-to-2 processes involving $\chi$ are inefficient at $x>10$.
-However, the $\chi$ yield follows the equilibrium yield since the $\chi \leftrightarrow \psi S$ decay and inverse-decay keep $\chi$ in equilibrium.
-At $T_\text{E}$, however, this channel suddenly closes and, since there are no longer any processes keeping $\chi$ in equilibrium, it instantaneously freezes-out.
-We begin the plot after $T_\text{S}$ to emphasise that once $\chi$ has come into equilibrium via $\chi \leftrightarrow \psi S$, its history does not matter.
-At early times it may or may not be kept in equilibrium by 2-to-2 processes, but as long as these processes are no longer efficient at $T_\text{E}$, $\chi$ instantaneously freezes-out when the decay channel closes.
-We see that in this scenario, the relic abundance of $\chi$ is set not by usual, smooth freeze-out, resulting from an interplay between an annihilation or decay rate and the Hubble rate, but by the temperature at which the threshold closes.
-This means that the resulting yield is not a function of the coupling constant (provided the assumptions above are satisfied), but only by the mass of the dark matter candidate and $T_\text{E}$.
+In~\cref{fig:sec6-param-space} (left) we show the evolution of the yield of $\chi$.
+At small $x$ there are no processes connecting $\chi$ to the thermal bath with a rate larger than the Hubble rate, so $\chi$ freezes-out.
+Then, at $T_S$ the rate of $\chi \leftrightarrow \psi S$ (and later $\chi S \leftrightarrow \psi S$) becomes larger than the Hubble rate and the $\chi$ yield comes back into equilibrium.
+At $T_\text{E}$, however, these channel suddenly becomes inefficient and, since there are no longer any processes keeping $\chi$ in equilibrium, it instantaneously freezes-out.
+We see that in this scenario, the relic abundance of $\chi$ is set not by usual, smooth freeze-out, resulting from an interplay between a slowly varying annihilation or decay rate and the Hubble rate, but by a sudden and dramatic change in rates.
+If these finite temperature effects are ignored, the final abundance is overestimated by $\approx 10$ orders of magnitude, since the rate of the most relevant process $\chi S \leftrightarrow \psi S$ remains below the Hubble rate throughout.

+This means that the resulting yield is not a function of the coupling constant (provided the assumptions above are satisfied), but only of the mass of the dark matter candidate and $T_\text{E}$.
 The final yield is simply given by

 which is only a function of $m_\chi$ and $T_\text{E}$ (which in turn is a function of $\tilde{m}_\psi$, $y_\psi$ and the effective potential).